 Spelling and grammar have been an issue for me forever.

-I once had a sociology instructor tell me in third year university, “It is a disgrace to the university that you made it this far with such poor spelling and grammar.”
+In my third year at university, I once had a sociology instructor tell me, “It is a disgrace to the university that you made it this far with such poor spelling and grammar.”

 That was not much fun.

 - I can focus on the fact that I grew up in a Croatian family, and we mainly spoke Croatian, but I keep writing and blogging.

 - Focus on the fact that I am a little bit of a slow learner.
 It may be because I am almost blind, but I keep writing and blogging.